NeMo: Needle in a Montage for Video-Language Understanding: Experiments and Results

 \textbf{Open-source models struggle on the proposed task.} Experimental results reveal substantial limitations of existing open-source models on our benchmark.
 In Tab.~\ref{tab:short_exp_clean}, we observe that the best-performing VideoLLM (\ie, Qwen2.5-VL-72B) and non-generative specialist model (\ie, UniVTG) only achieve 28.04\% and 13.00\% Recall@1x, tIoU=0.7 on object needle grounding, respectively.
 Moreover, Tab.~\ref{tab:mid_exp_clean} presents that these open-source models exhibit a drastic performance drop on longer montages, attributed to their limited context length or weak temporal grounding ability.
 Specifically, even the best open-source model exhibits an 18.47\% drop (using the Avg metric) on medium montages compared with the results on short montages.

 \textbf{Closed-source models outperform open-source models significantly.} The results demonstrate that closed-source VideoLLMs consistently outperform their open-source counterparts across all montage durations.
-For instance, the best-performing closed-source model (\ie, Gemini-1.5-Pro-002) achieves 65.83\% Recall@1x, tIoU=0.7 on short object needle grounding (Tab.\ \ref{tab:short_exp_clean}) and 48.25\% Recall@1x, tIoU=0.7 on medium object needle grounding (Tab.\ \ref{tab:mid_exp_clean}), surpassing open-source models by a large margin.
-Given that open-source models yield near-zero results on long montages in practice, long-montage experiments are focused on closed-source VideoLLMs, where Gemini-1.5-Pro-002 achieves 51.91\% and 67.69\% Recall@1x, tIoU=0.7 on long object and scene needle grounding (Tab.~\ref{tab:long_exp_clean}), respectively.
+For instance, the best-performing closed-source model (\ie, Gemini-1.5-Pro-002) achieves 65.83\% Recall@1x, tIoU=0.7 on short object needle grounding (Tab.\ \ref{tab:short_exp_clean}) and 48.25\% Recall@1x, tIoU=0.7 on medium object needle grounding (Tab.\ \ref{tab:mid_exp_clean}), surpassing open-source models by a large margin. {As shown in Tab.\ \ref{tab:long_exp_clean}, we observe that state-of-the-art open-source models (\ie, Time-R1-3B, Time-R1-7B, Qwen2.5-VL-7B, and Qwen2.5-VL-72B) yield near-zero results on long montages, demonstrating their limitations in {retrieval-style long-context recall and temporal grounding}.
+In comparison, the best-performing closed-source model (\ie, Gemini-1.5-Pro-002) achieves 51.91\% and 67.69\% Recall@1x, tIoU=0.7 on long object and scene needle grounding, respectively.}

 \textbf{Closed-source models still lag substantially behind human experts.} Despite their overall superior performance compared to open-source counterparts, closed-source models fall significantly short of human expert performance.
 Specifically, human experts outperform the best-performing models (\ie, Gemini-1.5-Pro-002) by substantial margins of +27.79\%, +42.50\%, and +29.42\% Recall@1x, tIoU=0.7 on short, medium, and long object needle grounding, respectively.
 A similar trend is also observed on scene needle grounding, where human experts consistently surpass both open-source and closed-source models.
 The only domain where advanced models approach human-level performance is Average mAP on short object/scene needle grounding, with the gap narrowing to +5.50\%/+3.46\%, reflecting their relatively strong needle detection ability on short montages.
 These results highlight the significant challenges faced by models in our \textit{\task{}} task, revealing their limitations in long-text recall and temporal grounding.